Everything You Need to Know About California Assembly Bill 5 (AB5)

 Assembly Bill 5 in California affects worker classification and business models

-Businesses must adapt to Assembly Bill 5 in California regulations
+Businesses must adapt to the Assembly Bill 5 in California regulations

 According to Assembly Bill 5 in California, firms are required to use the ABC Test to establish whether the employee is employed or is a valid independent contractor.
 The test puts the burden of proof on the firm and presumes that the individual is classified as an employee unless all the conditions of the ABC Test are fulfilled.